Uptown, Chicago: Postwar era

 By the 1950s, the middle class was leaving Uptown for more distant suburbs, as commuter rail and elevated train lines were extended.
 Uptown's housing stock was aging, and old mansions were subdivided.
 Residential hotels which had housed wives of sailors attached to the Great Lakes Naval Station during World War II now served low-income migrants from the South and Appalachia.
 Uptown developed a reputation as "Hillbilly Heaven" in the 1950s and the 1960s.
 The Council of the Southern Mountains, headquartered in Berea, Kentucky, launched the Chicago Southern Center in 1963 in Uptown, with help from the Chicago philanthropist W. Clement Stone.
 Chicago's anti-poverty program opened the Montrose Urban Progress Center.
 Students for a Democratic Society initiated a community organizing project, JOIN (Jobs or Income Now) in 1963.
 Large-scale urban renewal projects like Harry S. Truman College eliminated much low-cost housing, and the low-income Southern white residents dispersed.
 New waves of Asian, Hispanic, and African-American migrants moved into the remaining neighborhoods.

+Beginning in the 1950s, Native Americans came to Chicago in increasing numbers as part of a relocation program initiated by the federal government, although those sponsored by the Bureau of Indian Affairs may have constituted a minority of arrivals, who often came to the city independently in search of economic opportunities.
+With supportive neighborhood institutions such as the American Indian Center, availability of social services, and low housing costs, Uptown established itself as the central hub for the growing community.
+Indeed, the Native population in Chicago nearly doubled from 3,400 in the 1960 Census to at least 6,500 by the end of the decade, with growth continuing even after the lapse of the federal relocation program.
+The majority of Uptown's Native American residents dispersed following the decline in factory jobs throughout the 1980s, with some moving to neighborhoods west of Uptown while others returned to their reservations altogether.

-Latinos forced out from other near downtown and lakefront areas by urban renewal settled close to the border with Lakeview at Sheridan, near Irving Park.
+Latinos forced out from other near downtown and lakefront areas by urban renewal settled close to the border with Lakeview at Sheridan, near Irving Park Rd.
 In 1975 Young Lords founder Jose (Cha-Cha) Jimenez joined with a broad coalition of whites, blacks and Latinos and ran unsuccessfully against Daley-sponsored Christopher Cohen but still garnered 39% of the vote.
 His main campaign issue was housing corruption, which was displacing Latinos and the poor from prime real estate areas of Chicago.

 21st century

-Most recently, since 2000, gentrification has spread north from neighboring Lakeview and south from Edgewater.
-Median condo prices jumped 69.1% from 2000-2005.
+Since 2000, gentrification has spread north from neighboring Lakeview and south from Edgewater.
+Developers have added more market-rate and luxury housing options, including by converting former single-room occupancy buildings.
+Between 2000 and 2005, median condo prices jumped more than 69 percent.
 In 2008, a group of residents sued the City of Chicago over its designation of the Wilson Yards lot as a Tax Increment Financing ("TIF") district.

-In December 2009, a Chicago Tribune story reported on the problem facing eastern sections of Uptown where several nursing homes clustered in the area house the mentally ill, including felons.
-Many of these residents have committed a variety of serious crimes including murder, and 11 nursing homes in the area house 318 convicted felons and 1350 mentally ill people.